-An area of potential complexity is loan funding from the US parent corporation, particularly if the UK subsidiary is treated as a disregarded entity.
+An area of potential complexity is loan funding from the Canadian parent corporation, particularly if the UK subsidiary is treated as a transparent entity for Canadian tax purposes..
 The UK has introduced anti-hybrid rules which may deny a UK tax deduction for interest expense and this should be carefully reviewed before any debt funding is provided to the UK subsidiary.